perforce/p4prometheus/INSTALL.md

 * Prometheus: 9090
 * Node_exporter: 9100

+Use curl on the monitoring server to pull metrics from the other servers (from Node Exporter port).

 ## p4prometheus

 If this is running correctly, it should write into the designated log file, e.g. `/hxlogs/metrics/p4_cmds.prom`